Bopified/Clothing-Ripper/README.md

 - (Optional) Adjust concurrencyLimit for the number of concurrent downloads based on your network capacity.

 3. **Prepare FigureMap.json file:**
-- Download a FigureMap.json file and place it in the same into the same directory.
+- Download a FigureMap.json file and place it into the same directory.

 ## Usage
    Run the script using the following command: